 3 - Organizing

-No matter the space we work in, the process will be the same: Sort & Declutter, Designate & Label then Maintain.
+No matter the space we work in, the process will be the same: Sort & Declutter and Designate & Label.
 We will begin by sorting into categories of keep, toss and donate.
 After we have removed the toss and donate items, then we'll sort the keep items into further categories of whether they belong somewhere else in the home, frequency of use/importance, etc. Now to the fun part of playing Tetris and putting it all back together!
-Designating a FUNCTIONAL place for everything is key to organizing any space.
-Whether you want labels or not as long as you know where it is and where to put it away, you can maintain your space!
-When you maintain your space is up to you: 10 minutes a day, every weekend, by yourself or including others, etc.
+Designating a functional place for everything is key to organizing any space.
+Whether you want labels or not as long as you know where it is and where to put it away, you can find what you need when you need it.
+A stress free home!

 4 - Thinking Behind the Organizing

-I will generally take donations to the nearest center by your home but sometimes it is easier to let go of things if you know they are being used with purpose, love and care.
-If that's the case, I will offer suggestions on where to take your things.
+- I will generally take donations to the nearest donation center but sometimes it's easier to let go of things of you know they are being used with purpose, love and care.
+If that's the case, I have many suggestions of where we can donate with purpose.

-Designating a home for everything is based on evaluating how much of what you have for each category.
+- Designating a home for everything is based on evaluating how much of what you have for each category.
 You may need a bigger space or you might get away with a smaller space!
 Whether or not you want containers is not always a budget issue but also an item issue.
-Yes, containers can be pricey but upcycling and reusing boxes is perfect for nearly any space and for the areas where plastic might be best (for ease of cleaning out liquids), there are lots of options at nearly any price point.
+Yes, containers can be pricey but upcycling and reusing boxes is perfect for nearly any space and for the areas where plastic might be best (for ease of cleaning out liquids, keeping moisture out, etc), there are lots of options at nearly any price point.
 The items you're putting in a box are important to consider.
-For example, exercise clothes are slippery and don't stack well, small items might get lost if they are added to a space with larger items, and of course anything that has the possibility of leaking - contain them.
+For example, exercise clothes are slippery and don't stack well, small items might get lost if they are added to a space with larger items, and of course anything that has the possibility of leaking, to contain them.

-Labeling can be as broad or as specific as you want it to be, temporary, or not at all.
-As long as you are able to remember what goes where, that is the point.
-If you live with others, labels definitely help!
+- Labeling can be as broad or as specific as you want it to be, temporary, or not at all.
+As long as you are able to remember what goes where that is the point.
+If you live with others, or have cleaners, labels definitely help with putting things away!

-As much as I have been told I am a magical fairy and put your home together, I can't make you keep up on it!
-I completely understand the real struggle the end of a day can present in the sole fact that you're tired and overwhelmed from whatever your day threw at to you.
+- I completely understand the real struggle the end of the day can bring in the fact that you're tired and overwhelmed from whatever your day threw at you.
 Tidying up is the last thing you want to do!
-There isn't a perfect answer for maintenance but here are some things clients do:
+There isn't a perfect answer for maintenance but here are some ideas:

-Set an alarm on your phone (and not hit snooze/dismiss and actually do it!)
+Set an alarm on your phone (don't hit snooze/dismiss and actually do it!)